afontcu/afontcu.dev/content/blog/feedback-loops.md

 **CI pipeline**: "Can we deploy that last feature we wrote?
 Is our build ready to deploy?"

 **Monitoring**: "Did something go wrong in production?
-Are we to know about it before our users do?"
+Are we able to know about it before our users do?"

 **Daily standup**: "Are we set to work on the right thing for the next few hours?"